api-platform/docs/core/serialization.md

 }
 ```

 Note that in trees an object will be always serialized only 1 time.
-The second time, the IRI will always be used because of the circular reference handle.
+The second time, the IRI will always be used because of the built-in circular reference handler.